palantir/gradle-baseline/docs/best-practices/code-reviews/readme.md

   some underlying pattern you spotted that isn't captured by the current code?

-- **Do you potential for useful abstractions?** Partially duplicated code often indicates that a more abstract or general piece of functionality can be extracted and then reused in different contexts.
+- **Do you see potential for useful abstractions?** Partially duplicated code often indicates that a more abstract or general piece of functionality can be extracted and then reused in different contexts.